openventilatorregistry/Frontend/README.md

 Prefer desctructuring props in the functional component body.

-Prop typechecking will reduce bugs and nefore a clear component API.
+Prop typechecking will reduce bugs and enforce a clear component API.

 ```jsx
 import PropTypes from 'prop-types';